mongodb/chatbot/packages/ingest-mongodb-public/ingestion_guide.md

 People from across the organization occasionally ask us to ingest new content to the chatbot.

+Sometimes it can be enough to just add the data, like if its a new Snooty technical documention data source.

-Often you need to do more than simply 'ingest' the content to effectively achieve the goals of the person who wants to ingest.
-Generally you should understand:
+However, often you need to do more than simply 'ingest' the content to effectively achieve the goals of the person who wants to ingest.
+This is particularly the case if the data to ingest is a new type of content.
+For instance, when we first ingested MDB University transcripts or the mongodb.com marketing site, it required some additional attention.

 Meeting with the person requesting the ingestion is the best way to get this information and reach alignment.